AndreaCogliati/conda-cython-crash/README.md

-This is a minimal project to demostrate the issue with Anaconda, Cython, NumPy, and Intel MKL on macOS.
+This is a minimal project to demostrate a segmentation fault issue with Anaconda, Cython, NumPy, and Intel MKL on macOS.
 The following files need to be adapted to your environment:
 * Makefile
 * setup.py